inflation/jpegxl-sys/README.md

 link `libc++` or `libstdc++` standard library as well.
 Using dynamic library doesn't need this requirement.

-If you don't want the dependency, you can use `without-threads` feature.
+If you don't want the dependency, you can disable the `threads` feature.